-Go for yoga
+Go for Light Exercises

-Set some time aside and go for yoga sessions.
+You can consider creating your own version of post pregnancy exercise!
+You can just take a walk or do basic yoga.
 The sessions will help you reflect on your wellbeing, allow you to breathe some fresh air away from your home and help you to relax.
 It is an excellent time to enjoy some alone time away from everybody.
 You will have an opportunity to feel and connect with your body uninterrupted.
 During the session, be a little selfish and think about yourself.
-You can plan for such sessions often and very soon you will be able to balance between taking care of your baby and nursing yourself to good health
+You can plan for such sessions often and very soon you will be able to balance between taking care of your baby and nursing yourself to good health.

 Your friends and relatives will be dropping by quite frequently to check on you and the newborn.
 Some may even come to visit without alerting you and thus force you to spend your rest time entertaining them.
 Do not compromise your rest.
 Be firm with your guests.
 Tell them you need time to rest.
 If they are merely visiting and not taking up your time, then this is ok.
 They can buy you groceries, baby supplies or even assist in the household chores as you catch some sleep.
 Catch up with them once you have enjoyed your rest.
-It may appear rude, but you need all the rest to survive through the period.
+It may appear rude, but you need all the rest to survive throughout the period.
 They need to be understanding of your situation.
 That’s why they are your friends or relatives, right?